 Skip to content

-Initiative awards five research grants to teams of UW faculty members
+Initiative awards four research grants to teams of UW faculty members

-Audience engages with a speaker in an outdoor settingThe University of Washington Civic Health Initiative announced the award of five grants worth $25,000 each to teams of University of Washington faculty members, plus community partners, from the Bothell and Seattle campuses.
+Audience engages with a speaker in an outdoor settingThe Civic Health Initiative announced the award of four grants worth $25,000 each to teams of University of Washington faculty members, plus community partners, from the Bothell, Seattle and Tacoma campuses.

-Descriptions of each of the projects are included in the following sections.
+Descriptions of each of the four funded projects are included in the following sections.

 Project team